moderndive/moderndive/vignettes/paper.md

 > "When would you ever use a parallel slopes model?"

 For example, recall the earlier visualizations of the interaction and parallel slopes models for teaching score as a function of age and ethnicity we saw in Figures \ref{fig:interaction-model} and \ref{fig:parallel-slopes-model}.
-Let's present both visualizations side-by-side in Figure \ref{fig:interaction-and-parallel-slopes-model-1}.
+Let's present both visualizations side-by-side in \autoref{fig:interaction-and-parallel-slopes-model-1}.

 \begin{figure}